gvwilson/sensibleadventures/nardica/nardica.md

 A bot with a rasping voice and an ancient plastic mask for a face told stories to a circle of wide-eyed children.
-Its cut-out paper puppets danced as Zuko battled Princess Leia while Aang struggled to free Elsa from the grip of the evil robot Wintermute.
+Its cut-out paper puppets danced as Zuko battled Princess Leia while his boyfriend Aang struggled to free Elsa from the evil robot Wintermute.
-Two bald women who might have been twins but were probably just clones wheeled a cart piled high with blankets woven from tweaked moss past two men arguing beside another cart piled just as high with sheets of diamond so clear that only the rainbows they cast on the ground gave them away.
+Two bald women who might have been twins but were probably just clones wheeled a cartful of blankets woven from tweaked moss past two men arguing beside another cart piled high with curved sheets of diamond that cast quivering rainbows on the ground.
 The smell of soy being fried in ginger mixed with the wet steamy warmth from rice cookers, the salty tang of tweaked seaweed being boiled into soup,